anish749/oncetask/docs/configuration.md

 **Default:** 10 minutes

 **Purpose:**
+- Acts as a timeout for task execution
-- Prevents other workers from processing the same task
+- Prevents other workers from processing the same task during the lease period
-- Automatically expires if the worker crashes
+- Automatically expires if the worker crashes or the task exceeds the lease duration
 - Should be longer than your expected task execution time

+**Behavior:**
+- If a task exceeds the lease duration, the lease expires and the task may be picked up by another worker
+- This means tasks running longer than the lease duration can be interrupted and retried

 **Recommendations:**
-- Set it to 2-3x your typical task execution time
+- Set it to 2-3x your typical task execution time to account for variability
-- For long-running tasks, increase accordingly
+- For long-running tasks, increase accordingly to prevent premature timeouts
-- For quick tasks, you can reduce it to minimize recovery time
+- For quick tasks, you can reduce it to minimize recovery time after crashes

 ## Concurrency